wlhlm/fc980c-controller/README.md

 This is the first PCB I have designed and as such I suspect this will have many areas that can be improved.
 I am very much looking forward to hearing feedback about this design, if you think something can be improved please open an issue and let me know.
-I will list my reasons for various design decision below as well as an errata section to list shortcomings of the current design that I am aware of.
+I will list my reasons for various design choices below, as well as an errata section to list shortcomings of the current design that I am aware of.